 Listing 7-9: A struct with some public fields and some private fields

-Because the toast field of the back_of_house::Breakfast struct is public, in eat_at_restaurant we can write and read to the toast field using dot notation.
-Notice, though, that we’re not allowed to use the seasonal_fruit field in eat_at_restaurant because seasonal_fruit is private.
+Because the toast field in the back_of_house::Breakfast struct is public, in eat_at_restaurant we can write and read to the toast field using dot notation.
+Notice that we can’t use the seasonal_fruit field in eat_at_restaurant because seasonal_fruit is private.
 Try uncommenting the line modifying the seasonal_fruit field value to see what error you get!

-Also note that because back_of_house::Breakfast has a private field, the struct needs to provide a public associated function that constructs an instance of Breakfast (we’ve named it summer here).
-If Breakfast didn’t have such a function, we wouldn’t be able to create an instance of Breakfast in eat_at_restaurant because we’re not allowed to set the value of the private seasonal_fruit field in eat_at_restaurant.
+Also, note that because back_of_house::Breakfast has a private field, the struct needs to provide a public associated function that constructs an instance of Breakfast (we’ve named it summer here).
+If Breakfast didn’t have such a function, we couldn’t create an instance of Breakfast in eat_at_restaurant because we can’t set the value of the private seasonal_fruit field in eat_at_restaurant.

-In contrast, if you make an enum public, all of its variants are then public.
-You only need the pub before the enum keyword, as shown in Listing 7-10.
+In contrast, if we make an enum public, all of its variants are then public.
+We only need the pub before the enum keyword, as shown in Listing 7-10.

 Filename: src/lib.rs